What’s the difference between a University PGDipEd/PGCE and School Direct?

 How can I find out more about subject knowledge enhancement (SKE) courses?

 There are subject knowledge enhancement (SKE) courses available in Chemistry, Maths, Languages, and Physics: see the Department for Education website for more detail.
-We offer Subject Knowledge Enhancement courses for both Mathematics and Physics.
+We offer a Subject Knowledge Enhancement course for Mathematics .

 Do I need some school experience before I apply?

 Some programmes/subjects require that you have some school experience before you start.
 For example you are expected to have completed at least one week of observation in a primary school before you apply for a place on the Primary programme.
 In any case it is strongly advised that you gain some experience.
 Having some school experience will: